humont/Rainier/Technotes/DatabaseOrganization.markdown

 ## scratchpad

 Like temp, but persistent.
-Stored in scratchpad.rainier on disk.
+Stored in `Scratchpad.rainier` on disk.

 ## user

-Data stored by Rainier itself are stored at `user.Rainier` and are stored at `~/Documents/Rainier/User/Rainier.rainier`.
+Data stored by Rainier itself are stored at `user.Rainier` and are stored on disk at `~/Documents/Rainier/User/UserRainier.rainier`.

+Data used for workspace scripts is stored at `user.workspace` and is stored on disk at `~/Documents/Rainier/User/UserWorkspace.rainier`.

-Each suite automatically gets a data file created (if needed), and they’re mounted at `user.suiteName`, and are also stored in `~/Documents/Rainier/User/`.
+Each suite automatically gets a data file created (on demand), and they’re mounted at `user.suiteName`, and are also stored in `~/Documents/Rainier/User/`, and the filename is `UserSuiteName.rainier.`

+(The reason we start the file name with `User`, even though the folder is also called User, is just in case somebody passes one of these around or they get moved accidentally.
+That way we still know they’re user tables.)